agatakolohe/GoinOffGrid/Work.md

 - Mobile app: connect with firebase to pull data from web page, be able to text data

 - Create Firebase db

+5pm

+- Successfully connected to firebase, able to add data to db but throws bug for hikerDate